tashfeen786/tashfeen786/README.md

 - Expanding machine learning  skills with Python and machine learning models
 - Contributing to open-source projects to share knowledge and grow as a developer

-<h3 align="center">🔥 Passionate about data analysis, data visualization, and machine learning, ready for new challenges! 🔥</h3>
+<h3 align="center">🔥 Passionate about solving real-world problems with data and delivering value through analytics & machine learning. 🔥</h3>